adobe/PIH/README.md

 <img src='github_images/Figure_3.png'>

-We provide the script `train_example.sh` to perform training, and script `train_example_lightmodel.sh` for training light models.
+We provide the script `train_example.sh` to perform training.

 Training notes:
-- modify `--dir_data` to the path of your custum dataset.
+- modify `--dir_data` to the path of your custom dataset.
 - arguments `recon_weight` correspons to the weighting parameter to balance stream 1 and stream 2.

 Simply run:
 ```
-bash scrits/train_example.sh
+bash scripts/train_example.sh
 ```
 to start the training.